 Right index and right thumb together are brought to the lips and they are softlly touched with a kiss; then the right arm tends forward in greeting and/or touches the sacred image (Titus Livius, “Ab Urbe Condita”, V, 22, 4 and Minucius Felix, “Octavius”, II, 4).

-The physical gesture was accompained by different version of a common formula “Salvete Dii”, “Salvete locurum Deos”, “Salve Sancte Pater”, “Salve Magne Pater salve”.
-Many are the sources we could refer you to, but let’s just mention Ovid and his “Fasti” and his “Carmina Epigraphica”.
+The physical gesture is accompained by different version of a common formula “Salvete Dii”, “Salvete locurum Deos”, “Salve Sancte Pater”, “Salve Magne Pater salve”.
+Many are the sources we could refer you to, but let’s just mention Ovidius and his “Fasti” and “Carmina Epigraphica”.

-At this point, the pray began.
+At this point, the pray begins.
 The Romans would worship one or more deities at one time.

-The main source of roman preces (pray) is the “Carmen”, in which several formulae of invocation are repeated and grouped together forming a rhythmic prose.
+The main source of roman prey (“Precatio or Preces”) is the “Carmen”, in which several formulae of invocation are repeated and grouped together forming a rhythmic prose.

-There was a specif order in the invocations to group of Gods.
+There is a specific order in the invocations to group of Gods.
 Firstly they would invoke Janus God of every beginning.
 Immediately after Jupiter, father of all the gods, then the other minor deities would follow.
-Leaving Vesta, the goddes of the fireplace, as the last.
-Cicero (“De Natura Deorum”, II, 67): “They wanted Giano to be the first in the sacrifices … the power (of Vesta) concerns the areas and the fireplaces and therefore every prayer and every sacrifice end up there, indeed she protect everything that is intimate “.
+Leaving Vesta, the goddes of the fireplace, as the last. : M. Tullius Cicero (“De Natura Deorum”, II, 67): “They wanted Giano to be the first in the sacrifices … the power (of Vesta) concerns the areas and the fireplaces and therefore every prayer and every sacrifice end up there, indeed she protect everything that is intimate “.

-Apotropaically, during the Rite nothing was to be crossed as Ovid wisely prescribes “do not cross the legs on the knee” (“Fasti”, IV, 827-828).
+Apotropaically, during the Rite nothing is to be crossed as Ovidius wisely prescribes “do not cross the legs on the knee” (“Fasti”, IV, 827-828).

-Ritual prayer is based on the effective force of the word, for this reason errors, stuttering and the substitution of one word with another are factors that annul the Rite (Pliny, “Naturalis Historia”, 28, 10; II, 74, in D. Forte , “The priest in Rome, Forlì, 2015, p.41).
-We can find examples of private prayers in Tibullo, To Lari (“Elegie”, I, X, 15, 28); in Cato, To Marte Silvano, To Giove, To Giano, To Marte, (“De Agri Cultura”, 83, 131-132, 134, 139, 141); in the works of Plautus, To Fides, To Jupiter, To Apollo, To Lare family, To Penati.
-Often the testimonies are also archaeological: epigrams on tombstones, inscriptions in verses on the herms (“Carmina Epigraphica, I-IV century e.v.): To Diana, To Silvano, To Camene, To Priapo; prayers of the Latin Anthology on codes of the III-V century. e.v .: To Tellus, To Sole, To Marte, To Free.
+Ritual prayer is based on the effective force of the word, for this reason errors, stuttering and the substitution of one word with another are factors that annul the Rite (G. Plinius Secundus, “Naturalis Historia”, 28, 10; II, 74, in D. Forte , “The priest in Rome”, Forlì, 2015, p.41).
+We can find examples of private prayers in Tibullus, To Lari (“Elegie”, I, X, 15, 28); in Cato, To Marte Silvano, To Giove, To Giano, To Marte, (“De Agri Cultura”, 83, 131-132, 134, 139, 141); in the works of T. Maccus Plautus, To Fides, To Jupiter, To Apollo, To Domestic Lare, To Penati.
+Often the testimonies are also archaeological: epigrams on tombstones, inscriptions in verses on the herms (“Carmina Epigraphica”, I-IV century): To Diana, To Silvano, To Camene, To Priapo; prayers of the Latin Anthology on codes of the III-V century: To Tellus, To Sole, To Marte, To Libero.

 Several well known roman poets composed hymns to honour one or more Gods.
-Among them, we mention “to Venus” in Lucretius (“De Rerum Natura”, I, 1-49);
+Among them, we mention “to Venus” in T. Lucretius Carus (“De Rerum Natura”, I, 1-49);

 Other famous formulae survived.

-“Quod bonum, faustum, felix, fortunatum, salutareque sit” – ‘be this thing good, auspicious, happy, lucky and healthy’ as Cicero reports in “About Divination” (I, 182).
-In this work Cicero also explains how that these words may bear prophetic value.
+“Quod bonum, faustum, felix, fortunatum, salutareque sit” – ‘be this thing good, auspicious, happy, lucky and healthy’ as Cicero reports in “De Divinatione” (I, 182).
+In this work Cicero also explains how these words may bear prophetic value.

 The Salii, the priests of Mars handed down for generations an archaic rhythmic chant addressed to Giano:

-“O Zeul, ad oreso omnia, verom ad patulcie cosmis es Ianeos, Ianes es duonos ceros es manos “; ‘Oh Sun rise in the world!
-Oh you who are opening the door of the sky!
-You are such as a kindly concierge, you are the good Giano, you are the beneficial governor ‘.
+“O Zeul, ad oreso omnia, Verom ad patulcie, Cosmis es ianeos, Ianes es duonos, Ceros es Manos “; ‘Oh Sun rise in the world!
+Oh You who are opening the Heaven’s door!
+You are such as a kindly concierge, you are the good Giano, you are the beneficial governor”.

 It is difficult to understand it completely but, once adapted and translated, this is used in our private cult for the ritual consecration of the new cult objects.